27 Snacks Everyone Ate in the '90s

 Kids these days will never understand the pure joy of drinking juice out of a plastic barrel.
 And that's a fact.

 In the '90s, Keebler wasn't just known for its cookies.
 At the time, it was also making pizza chips called Pizzarias.
-Literally pizza-flavored chips, these were the next best thing to Bagel Bites while watching for your favorite after-school show to come on.
+Pizza-flavored chips, these were the next best thing to Bagel Bites while watching for your favorite after-school show to come on.

 One thing you certainly never traded at the lunch table?
 A Fruit Roll-Up.
 If you had a Fruit Roll-Up, you just didn't share it.
 No, instead you simply rolled it up on your fingers as you chewed away at it and applied the special edition temporary tattoos on your tongue.
 But no, you never shared.

-We know what you're thinking: Spaghetti O's for lunch?!
-Spaghetti-O's were certainly not an on-the-go kind of food, but if you achieved a certain level of hackery, you figured out that Spaghetti O's were the perfect lunch if your mother heated them up at home, then put them in a Thermos.
+We know what you're thinking: Spaghetti-O's for lunch?!
+Spaghetti-O's were certainly not an on-the-go kind of food, but if you achieved a certain level of hackery, you figured out that Spaghetti-O's were the perfect lunch if your mother heated them at home, then put them in a Thermos.
 Still piping hot by lunchtime, this Campbell's canned pasta was better than Pizza Friday.

 Affectionately known by frequent drinkers as Sunny-D, this sugared-up alternative to orange juice was tangy and delightful.
 Plus, the commercials always just made you want to throw on a backward hat and oversized t-shirt and go drink some Sunny-D at the beach.

 Snackwell's Devil's Food Cookie Cakes

 Marshmallows and fudge icing: aka everything the '90s were about.
 This truly iconic pairing came together in SnackWells cookies.

 Spaghetti-O's weren't the only canned pasta kids loved back in the '90s.
 Back then, when you asked your mom what was for dinner, you prayed that she'd answer you back, "Chef Boyardee."
 We knew Chef Boyardee before we even knew what real ravioli was.
 Opening your lunch and seeing Chef Boyardee in there… nothing could top that feeling.